Zoraman26/Discord-Image-and-File-Downloader/README.md

 ##Limitations

 - The script can only download files that are directly attached to messages in the channel. files that are linked but not attached will not be downloaded.
-- The script does not download any messages that have been deleted or edited.
+- The script does not download any messages that have been deleted or retrieve the original content of messages that have been edited.
 - The script does not download any messages from private channels or direct messages.
 - The script does not download any messages from channels that the bot does not have access to.